 DigiPen’s Redmond, Washington, campus is located in one of the biggest centers of video game development in the country.
 Industry professionals from top-tier game and technology companies regularly give guest lectures and attend on-campus events.
 Students gain unique insight into what it takes to enter and succeed at a range of businesses.

 Handshake allows students to post their résumés, search for open jobs, and RSVP for career events online.
 Handshake also allows students to access our Resource Library, which includes instant access to all workshop materials and important notices.
 Company recruiters may sign up for a free account to post job openings and review résumés as well.

 DigiPen regularly schedules on-campus visits from some of the industry’s top video game and technology companies, giving students the opportunity to meet representatives, learn more about the hiring process, and even participate in on-campus interviews.
 These events are open to DigiPen students only, and an RSVP is required for most events.
 Past visitors include representatives from Microsoft Games Studio, Blizzard Entertainment, Facebook, Nintendo, and many others.

 Every spring, graduating DigiPen seniors show off their projects to 80-plus industry recruiters from around the country at DigiPen’s annual Career Fair.
 Students set up booths and display their projects, reels, and portfolios to representatives visiting from prominent companies.
 In the past, entire teams of students have been discovered at the Career Fair and hired shortly thereafter.
 The student teams who made Narbacular Drop and Tag: The Power of Paint are one such success story—both teams were hired by Valve Corporation to create the beloved Portal and Portal 2 games.

 This annual event is structured similarly to a classic career fair where employers are assigned booths to represent their companies.
 Students gain exposure to different job and internship opportunities at different companies, and employers get to connect with the DigiPen student body.
-Typically the Internship Fair attracts over 400 students and 60 employers each year.
+Typically the Internship Fair attracts over 400 students (sophomores and above) and 60 employers each year.